pharuxtan/fallguys-api/README.md

 The social share image of the round (preview: <img width="20" src="https://images.ctfassets.net/vsmfukibxsuz/2aq0UIEuBQHtmMr79XVsGR/a041221fa44b34bdcbb8a77b105d763f/dizzy-heights-social.jpg"> )
 ## blurredBackground
 The blurred background image of the round (preview: <img width="20" src="https://images.ctfassets.net/vsmfukibxsuz/60iRnNMZoa0hu3G7RVEdOp/b21b7e7f3a40b376efb52216e33fb7ee/dizzy-heights-bg-small.jpg"> )

+## Seasonpass

+## season
+The season of the season pass (example: 1)
+## items
+All the items of the season pass
+## colors
+All the colors of the season pass
+## patterns
+All the patterns of the season pass
+## skins
+All the skins of the season pass
+## faces
+All the faces of the season pass
+## currencys
+All the currencys of the season pass
+## celebrations
+All the celebrations of the season pass
+## emotes
+All the emotes of the season pass
+## nicknames
+All the nicknames of the season pass
+## nameplates
+All the nameplates of the season pass

 ## Examples